madlabsinc/mevn-graphql-boilerplate/README.md

-# mevn-graphql-boilerplate
+# Mevn - GraphQl - Boilerplate

-Boilerplate to start out with mevn-graphql
+> Boilerplate to start out with mevn-graphql